arafatm/arafatm.github.io/quotes.md

 Nonviolent Communication `Instead of saying "I feel a bit down", use sharper adjectives and clarify the reasons why.` On Arguments `"What proof would it take to change your mind?".
 If they can’t give you an answer, then stop wasting your time.`
 Oscar Wilde `To live is the rarest thing in the world.
+Most people exist, that is all.` Peter Drucker, from his book “[Managing Oneself.](https://www.blinkist.com/en/books/managing-oneself-en)” `The best way to predict your future is to create it.`
+Ralph Waldo Emerson, from his essay “Nature” `Do not go where the path may lead, go instead where there is no path and leave a trail.`
+Ralph Waldo Emerson, from his essay “Self-Reliance.” `To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.`
-Most people exist, that is all.` Ray Dali `Ask yourself first if you have a right to have an opinion.` Red Moon - Kim Stanley Robinson `It’s the process of exploration itself that fascinates us, not the places we explore.` Ricky Gervais `Relax.
-No one else knows what they’re doing either.` Ricky Gervais `To lead the orchestra you have to turn your back on the public.` Sam Altman `Life is not a dress rehearsal, this is probably it.
+Ray Dali `Ask yourself first if you have a right to have an opinion.` Red Moon - Kim Stanley Robinson `It’s the process of exploration itself that fascinates us, not the places we explore.` Ricky Gervais `Relax.
+No one else knows what they’re doing either.` Ricky Gervais `To lead the orchestra you have to turn your back on the public.` Robert Frost, from his poem “The Road Not Taken.” `In three words, I can sum up everything I’ve learned about life: it goes on.`
+Sam Altman `Life is not a dress rehearsal, this is probably it.
 Make it count.` Seth Godin `Authenticity is overrated.
 I want a professional to show up.` Seth Godin `It's easy to hide behind a grandiose idea.
 It's hard to hide when you have a small plan.`